SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sophos_edr.md

     !!! info
         - If you want to change the region with your own region, you can find your region via **protect devices field**, first click on **Protect Devices**, Then copy link of any download links and finally Check the region that appears as part of the URL.
+        - No need to change the **Oauth2 Authorization Url** for the moment, as this's the only endpoint to get a JWT token

 7. In the `Trigger Configuration` section, click on `Create new configuration`.
 8. Write a `name`, choose a `frequency` - Default is `60` -, paste the `intake_key` associated to your `Sophos EDR` intake and click on `Save`.